Frequently Asked Questions

 6. I’ll guide the candidate through the resignation process, help them reject counteroffers, and transition to your company.

-3. Commitment: some employers think that having five or even 10 contingency recruiters working on a search is better than hiring one retained recruiter.
-But with no commitment from the employer, contingency recruiters are under no obligation to work hard on a contingency search, especially if the search proves difficult.
+2. No commitment: with no employer commitment to pay the recruiter, contingency recruiters are under no obligation to work hard on a contingency search, especially if the search proves difficult.
 A retainer recruiter has an obligation to find the right candidate for the employer no matter how difficult the search becomes.